Ol' Man River Alive and Well?

 "The Natchez" paddleboat on the Mississippi River at the river's crescent as viewed from New Orleans' Bywater neighborhood.
 This is where a sharp, C-shaped curve of the river is located, which slows the river flow and creates the siltation or high ground upon which the Vieux Carré (French Quarter) was built back in pre-Colonial days.
 That's why New Orleans is known as "the Crescent City."

-[Editor's Note: Click the "News Stories" button (at the top of this page) for more original stories, videos and photos of New Orleans; "Music & Art" links to VCTimes' "YouTube" channel with 400 original videos posted of musicians, artists & poets in the French Quarter and nearby neighborhoods.
+Editor's Note: Please click the "News & Views" button (at the top of this page) for more original stories, videos and photos of New Orleans; "Music & Art" links to VCTimes' "YouTube" channel with 400 original videos posted of musicians, artists & poets in the French Quarter and nearby neighborhoods.

 Song to Remember a Little Bird